tbarsbay/Dropbox-Material-Concept/README.md

 # DropboxMaterialConcept
-An unofficial redesign of Dropbox's Android app using Google's new Material Design standards.
+<b>Goal:</b> Envision the appearance and behavior of a refreshed Dropbox app using Google's Material Design

+<b>Tools:</b> Eclipse (created a skeleton demo app for screenshotting purposes) and Photoshop

 ![](http://i.imgur.com/Dr6JjpC.jpg)
 - Moved the old menu items into a navigation drawer and moved the app title into the action bar